 Spoiler alert: It doesn’t much…and misunderstanding this engagement tactic may jeopardize industry sustainability.

 The debate about whether museums should be free is a big one right now.
 It’s the source of a lot of discussion in the popular press and nonprofit boardrooms alike.
 What seems to be lost in this discussion is the due consideration of two very important factors: First, does eliminating the cost of admission actually help engage underserved audiences?
 And, second, in a time marked by increasing austerity measures that threaten traditional cultural funding, is eliminating a key earned revenue source sustainable as a long-term business model?
 The truth is that free admission comes with a cost.
-Free admission is far from the engagement cure-all that some of its supporters believe it to be.
+Free admission is far from the engagement cure-all that some of its supporters believe it is.

 Am I suggesting that free admission to museums and other cultural organizations is an altogether bad idea?
 Of course not.
 For those organizations whose financial models depend less on earned revenues (i.e. those with mega endowments or significant public funding), free admission may prove viable.
 However, for those organizations whose mission delivery depends on their business viability, then the issue of free admission is a far more complex topic.

 Certainly, varying perspectives and important considerations inform this broader conversation, but I’m going to stick to the facts regarding only one aspect of this big issue.
 For the sake of facilitating intelligent, data-informed conversation about an emotional topic, let’s acknowledge some established facts regarding admission pricing and attendance:

 1) Not everyone is interested in visiting museums- and admission price is NOT the primary barrier to engagement